Azure/azure-amqp/readme.md

   - Open the solution `amqp.sln` and build.
 Visual Studio 2019 is required.
 - dotnet
   - The project targets netstandard2.0, so dotnet commands can be used to build the library cross platform.
-  - The solution includes a test UWP project.
-It needs to be removed in order to build the solution.
-Or you can build just the library project.
-For example at the repo root run the following command.

 ```
 dotnet build -p:Version=3.0.0 src\Microsoft.Azure.Amqp.csproj
 ```